 Out of the millions of records searched, the State Department determined that an estimated 11,000 documents were responsive to the personal name and subject terms identified by the IWG.
 Some 3600 documents were withheld by the Department of Justice's Office of Special Investigations as directly related to its investigations and prosecutions and exempted under the Nazi War Crimes Disclosure Act.
 Much of this material involved cable traffic between Washington and the field that the State Department sent on OSI's behalf.
 The excluded State Department material often pertains to OSI's investigations and prosecutions of individual subjects.

 Select Documents relating to Nazi War Crimes (Entry ZZ-1004)

 The bulk of the select documents relating to Nazi war crimes reflect four primary WW II issues: the continuing hunt for named war criminals, and the more recent records dealing with the recovery of gold and artwork looted by the Nazis, compensation for Holocaust victims, and investigations of individuals accused of entering the U.S. illegally by concealing their Nazi pasts.

-For more information, see the Select Documents Relating to Nazi War Crimes Scope & Content Note in the Online Catalog.
+For more information, see the Select Documents Relating to Nazi War Crimes Scope & Content Note in the National Archives Catalog.